serrasalmus/duo-tracker/README.md

 # duo-tracker
-Tracking your (...my) vocabulary based on previously learned Duolingo vocab list.
+Tracking your (...my) vocabulary based on previously learned Duolingo vocab list based on